Wordfest Presents Desmond Cole (The Skin We’re In)

 1221 2 St SW

 Don’t miss this provocative and perspective-shifting conversation with one of Canada's most celebrated and uncompromising writers, Desmond Cole.
 His first book, The Skin We’re In is a vital text for anti-racist and social justice movements in Canada, as well as a potent antidote to the all-too-present complacency of many white Canadians.
-Hosted by Zain Velji, this event will feature an on-stage interview, followed by an audience Q&A and book signing.
+This event will feature an on-stage interview, followed by an audience Q&A and book signing.

 About The Skin We’re In